-The accreditation of the QCF BTEC Nationals has had to be extended because some are named qualifications in apprenticeship frameworks and the apprenticeships are still undergoing a review process.
+The accreditation of the QCF BTEC Nationals has had to be extended because some are named qualifications in apprenticeship frameworks, and the apprenticeships are still undergoing a review process.
 As a result, not all schools and colleges moved to the phase 1 RQF versions in 2016.
-Consequently, HE providers will be receiving applications from some students who have taken the QCF version of a particular BTEC subject and some who have taken the RQF version.
-This is likely to be the case for the next 2-3 years.
+Consequently, HE providers will be receiving applications from some students who have taken the QCF version of a particular BTEC subject, and some who have taken the RQF version.
+This is likely to be the case for the next two to three years.

 These are current qualifications.

 Phase 1 qualifications were developed for first teaching in 2016.

 Phase 2 qualifications were developed for first teaching in 2017.

 Phase 3 qualifications are being developed for first teaching in 2018.

 Results are reported to UCAS through Awarding Body Linkage (ABL).

 Certification results are published annually in the public domain.

 The first awards of the Certificate, Extended Certificate, and Foundation Diploma will be in summer 2017.